 The Berkshire Hathaway (BRK) annual shareholder letter is now available.
 As usual, there is a great deal of wisdom in it.
 You would enjoy it it regardless of whether or not you are a BRK shareholder.

 For more than 15 years, I owned nothing but BRK-B. It was a no-brainer, effortless way to get outstanding investment results.
 About three years ago, I became interested in writing (selling) covered calls and cash-secured puts.
 (Only sell and never buy options.)
 BRK-B was not the best choice for that because it only has monthly expiry dates.
 SPY, which mirrors the S&P 500, has three weekly expiry dates, so I sold all my BRK-B shares and bought SPY.

 I did the right thing for the wrong reasons.

 As the chart above shows, SPY has outperformed BRK over the last three years.
 Buffett and Munger predicted that outcome a long time ago.
 BRK is so large that it cannot turn on a dime the way it used to be able to, when it was smaller.

 Buffett himself invests a large part of his portfolios in an index exchange-traded fund.You need to login to view the rest of the content.
 Please Login.
 Not a Member?
-You can now sign up for a one-month free trial membership.
+You can now sign up for $12 for a one-year membership.
 Join Us